Less Than a Day, More Than Enough: A 20-hour Layover in Lisbon’s Príncipe Real

 View of Lisbon from the Memmo Principe Real

-I enjoyed this area of Lisbon so much during a layover I couldn’t help sharing - even if this technically doesn’t count as ‘Two Days Away.’
+We enjoyed this area of Lisbon so much during a layover we couldn’t help sharing - even if this technically doesn’t count as a ‘Two Day Stay.’
 The Barrio Príncipe Real is a great neighborhood to anchor a short stay in Lisbon and below you’ll find the many things (all walkable) to do while there.
 Stay tuned for more Lisbon suggestions when we return later this year.

 Places to stay